wjcarpenter/gvoice-sms-takeout-xml/README.md

 - In a terminal window, go to directory `/someplace/t/Takeout/Voice/Calls/`.
 - Run the python script, for example, `python /some/bin/sms.py` or `python3 /some/bin/sms.py`.
 - If you get python errors, it is most likely because you are missing some of the imported modules.
-Use PIP to install them until python stops complaining.
+Use `pip` to install them until python stops complaining.
 For example, `pip install bs4`.
 - When the script starts running correctly, it will announce the locations of inputs and outputs and other helpful information.
+- If the script sees problems in the information, it will report them to you.
+See the information below about missing contacts.

 ### Output files
 The script produces three separate output files.